Nanny McPhee and the Big Bang: Plot

 Lord Gray sneers at Norman's disbelief at his father's death, but after Cyril reveals that he knows he is divorcing their mother and criticises him for his neglect as a parent, Lord Gray investigates what has happened.
 While he is gone, Norman asks Cyril where he will live following the divorce; upon learning Cyril rarely sees either of his parents, Norman says that he and Celia are welcome to live permanently with the Greens.

-Lord Gray returns and tells Norman that his father is merely missing in action, and that there is no record of a telegram being sent to his mother.
-Norman deduces that Phil forged the message.
+Lord Gray returns and tells Norman that his father is merely missing in action, and that there is no record of a telegram being sent to his mother and Norman deduces that Phil forged the message.

-While the older boys are at the War Office, Megsie, Celia and Vincent try to stop Isabel from signing Phil's papers and selling the farm by creating distractions, such as pretending that a mouse was in the kitchen.
-Finally, as she is about to do so, a German pilot accidentally drops a huge bomb on the Greens' barley field; it does not explode, but the impact is strong enough to cover Phil's papers with ink.
+While the older boys are at the War Office, Megsie, Celia and Vincent try to stop Isabel from signing Phil's papers and selling the farm by creating distractions, such as pretending that a mouse was in the kitchen and hiding the pens, though Phil finds one in Megsie's pocket.
+However, as Isabel is finally signing the farm away, a German pilot accidentally drops a huge bomb on the Greens' barley field; it does not explode, but the impact is strong enough to cover Phil's papers with ink; ruining Isabel's signature.

-When Nanny McPhee, Norman and Cyril return, Phil admits to Norman's accusation of forgery and is handcuffed to the stove by Isabel.
-The children go out to watch Mr Docherty defuse the bomb, but when he faints, Megsie takes over, succeeding with the help of the other children and Nanny McPhee's jackdaw friend Mr Edelweiss.
+When Nanny McPhee, Norman and Cyril return, Phil admits to Norman's accusation of forgery and is handcuffed to the oven by Isabel.
+The children go out to watch Mr. Docherty defuse the bomb, but when he faints, Megsie takes over, succeeding with the help of the other children and Nanny McPhee's jackdaw friend Mr. Edelweiss.

-Nanny McPhee helps to harvest the barley with a little magic, saving Phil from Mrs Biggles' hitwomen in the process.
+Nanny McPhee helps to harvest the barley with a little magic, saving Phil from Mrs. Biggles' hitwomen in the process.
 While everyone celebrates, Nanny McPhee begins to leave.
-Mrs Docherty explains to the Greens that Nanny McPhee leaves when she is no longer needed, revealing herself as baby Agatha from the first film.
+Mrs. Docherty explains to the Greens that Nanny McPhee leaves when she is no longer needed, revealing her identity as baby Agatha from the first film.
 Isabel and the children chase after Nanny McPhee, only to see Rory, with a bandaged arm, making his way back to them.
-He runs to his family and they embrace.
+He drops his kit bag, runs to his family and they all embrace.

-In a post-credits scene, Ellie, an elephant conjured by Nanny McPhee to share Vincent's bed, is seen enjoying the magically operated Scratch-o-matic invented for the piglets.
+In a post-credits scene, Ellie, an elephant conjured by Nanny McPhee, (to share Vincent's bed and help steal the pens from Phil), is seen enjoying the magically operated Scratch-o-Matic invented for the piglets.